Gfast2/Beaglebone_HD44780_driver/README.md

 TODO: Fork this repo, pulling some requests to it:
 / in tool-tips list, play-script argument "-n num_repeats" is also optional.
 If it's not specified, the loop go permanently.
 So it should be written like "[-n num_repeats]
 / Add new settings for beaglebone black in "i2c_functions.c"

+[here](http://gnutoolchains.com/beaglebone/) I can find some usefull cross-compile-tool-chain for Windows user